annetjohn/Static-Website-using-ReactJS-and-Google-API/README.md

 Created a single page web application using the ReactJS framework.
 The page is about a food blog named Cravings – recipes.
 The Web application is built using ReactJS framework.
-The website has a semantic view which is easier for the users to navigate and its responsive to use, easy to use on mobile, tablets and browers.
+The website has a semantic view which is easier for the users to navigate and its responsive on mobile, tablets and browers.

 #### Web Technologies used :